-Shuttle bus update for 2020: Tickets for the Lake Louise and Moraine Lake Shuttle buses will now only be available by making an online reservation in advance.
+Update for 2023: Tickets for the Lake Louise and Moraine Lake Shuttle buses will now only be available by making an online reservation in advance.
 All car access is banned from Moraine lake moving forwards, so taking a bus or cycling is likely to be your only way in!

 So at this point, you’ve probably seen the incredible photos, but what you probably haven’t considered is how to get up there.
 The truth is, getting to Moraine Lake has become a bit of a logistical nightmare, and on a busy day, actually seeing it could potentially take you hours more than it needs to!